domainaware/parsedmarc/docs/source/index.md

 ### geoipupdate setup

 :::{note}
-Starting in `parsedmarc` 7.1.0, a static copy of the  [IP to Country Lite database] from IPDB is distributed with `parsedmarc`, under the terms of the [Creative Commons Attribution 4.0 International License]. as a fallback if the [MaxMind GeoLite2 Country database] is not installed  However, `parsedmarc` cannot install updated versions of these databases as they are released, so MaxMind's databases and [geoipupdate] tool is still the preferable solution.
+Starting in `parsedmarc` 7.1.0, a static copy of the [IP to Country Lite database] from IPDB is distributed with `parsedmarc`, under the terms of the
+[Creative Commons Attribution 4.0 International License]. as a fallback if the [MaxMind GeoLite2 Country database] is not installed  However, `parsedmarc` cannot install updated versions of these databases as they are released, so MaxMind's databases and the [geoipupdate] tool is still the preferable solution.

 The location of the database file can be overridden by using the `ip_db_path` setting.
 :::

 On Debian 10 (Buster) or later, run: